tailwindlabs/tailwindui-issues/README.md

 # Tailwind UI Issue Tracker

-This is where we keep track of all bugs and feature requests for [Tailwind UI](https://tailwindui.com).
+This is where we keep track of any bugs discovered in [Tailwind UI](https://tailwindui.com).

 **Please note the issue tracker is not for technical support questions.**